 The 1st line

-Text: (The subject is in a state of) Tong Ren (fellowship) at the door; (this will result in) no fault (or calamity).
+The subject is in a state of Tong Ren (fellowship) at the door; this will result in no fault (or calamity).

 Trigram Gen (keeping still, the mountain) resembles a door, something that separates the private from the public sphere.
 The lower trigram Li here looks like line 1 standing at its exit.

-Commentary on the image: To get out the door (and) Tong Ren (to build fellowship with others); who will fault it?
+Commentary on the image: Line 1 is entitled to get out the door and Tong Ren (to build fellowship with others).
+Who will fault it?

 Line 1 is in the beginning phase of the hexagram and it is difficult to know what will happen later in the hexagram.
 It has an open mind to go out and make friends with others; even if the outcome is still unknown, who will fault it?